rguilmont/gildedrose-go/journal.md

 # Gilded-roses

-First thing i did, was getting all the specifications from GildedRosesRequirements.txt and right tests
+First thing i did, was getting all the specifications from GildedRosesRequirements.txt and right tests.

+After that i refactor the code to make it more readable